Financial-Times/origami/proposals/accepted/0000-rename-master-brand.md

 ### Do nothing

 As the related [TGG proposal states](https://docs.google.com/document/d/1v6z7_NkLFeYAFotTYB8C1OguO5iMHHLpAOv_yG5EKHI/edit#heading=h.tzfu5ukd61s) "means we are not actively supporting and fostering an inclusive environment".
 It also means we have to keep explaining master means the pink/paper/ft.com one.

-### Rollout after the transition to npm

-This is more work and requires maintenance of both names over a period of time, until we release a new major of every component again.

-All tools and services would need to introduce an alias to support current and future component releases; `o-brand` would need a major release; and all branded components would require Sass and `origami.json` updates, but that could happen over time.